 Please use this list as a guideline only, and if you are ever in doubt please call us immediately at 203-270-VETS(8387)

 If your pet should develop an acute life threatening illness or injury, he/she will require prompt emergency care and may require several days of intensive care and monitoring in an intensive care unit (ICU).
-At Newtown Veterinary Specialists a team of emergency veterinarians and highly trained technicians are led by our veterinary emergency and critical care specialist, Dr. Danielle Berube.
+At Newtown Veterinary Specialists a team of emergency veterinarians and highly trained technicians are led by our veterinary emergency and critical care specialists Dr. Danielle Berube and Dr. Adam Porter.

 A specialist in emergency and critical care is a veterinarian who has completed additional advanced training and is dedicated to the treatment of emergency and life threatening conditions.
 Once the additional training program is completed the individual is required to pass a difficult examination before being awarded status as a Diplomate of the American College of Veterinary Emergency and Critical Care (DACVECC).